TRELLISWorld: Training-Free World Generation from Object Generators: Experiments

 \paragraph{Computational Cost}

-All experiments are run on a single NVIDIA GeForce RTX 4090 GPU (48GB).
-Without any optimization, \autoref{tab:computational-cost} shows that our method achieves a $5\times$ speedup and significantly less memory compared to SynCity \citep{syncity} for generating tiles of the same size and resolution.
+Without any optimization, TRELLISWorld takes $77.96$ seconds on average to generate a chunk, which is a $5.80\times$ speedup over SynCity \citep{syncity} ($452.04$ seconds).
+TRELLISWorld also significantly reduces memory cost.
+During comparison to SynCity, we found that SynCity is unable to run on a single NVIDIA GeForce RTX 4080 (16GB).
+Therefore, we resort all SynCity experiments to a single NVIDIA GeForce RTX 4090 (48GB), a better GPU on all metrics, giving SynCity an unfair advantage. \autoref{fig:computational-cost-tiles} and \autoref{fig:computational-cost-stride} show a linear increase in runtime as the number of chunks or tiles increases.
 Moreover, because our method does not rely on autoregressive inference, larger scenes can potentially be parallelized across multiple GPUs for further speedup.